TRAVEL TIPS FOR A FALL VACATION IN SWITZERLAND

 To do the complete ride, you will need more than four hours.
 I highly suggest getting out at several stops.
 I mentioned Valposchiavo and Lago di Saoseo already, Alp Grüm, St. Moritz, and Lago Blanco are some more fantastic stops.

 - This train ride can be done at any time of the year.
 In November, you might see some winter wonderland scenery already.
+Check out my guide on the Bernina Express.

 Make a Reservation for the Glacier Express